omkarcloud/google-maps-scraper/README.md

 - It's Good Karma—what you give comes back to you, here or hereafter, many times over.
 - Easy refunds make your purchase risk-free, so you're more likely to buy.
 Win-win for both of us.
-- Many great creators like John Sonmez also do this, and we like to follow their example.
+- Every buisness should offer easy 2 click refunds.
+Only a handful do, because not everyone is as brave and wise as us.
-- To date, we have refunded every single customer who asked.
+- And To date, we have refunded every single customer who asked.
 With **0 exceptions**.
 And that's how it always will be.

 ### ❓ Can you tell me about the Done For You service?